kristianp335/ScottishPowerLiferay/replit.md

 - 22 high-quality PNG/JPG images and icons with proper references (fixed corrupted images)
 - Complete deployment documentation

-**Note**: Client extensions (CSS/JS themes) are stored separately in the `client-extensions/` directory and deployed using Liferay's client extension deployment methods.
+**Note**: Client extensions are stored separately in the `client-extensions/` directory and deployed using Liferay's client extension deployment methods.
+The CSS client extension is configured as `globalCSS` type for site-wide styling.